 Tonight, we celebrate the birth of Jesus.
 This is when he became like us, yet still remained God.
 Such an incredible mystery is his story.

 He left behind the glory of heaven to walk this earth with us.
 He lived a life that taught people how to love, how to forgive, how to face adversity, how to trust, how to be strong, and that it’s really okay to admit we’re weak.

 But, ultimately, he left behind the glory of heaven to save us from ourselves.

 We’re broken – we can’t help it.
-Sin entered our hearts a long time ago and its stain is an inescapable part of our DNA – no matter how beautiful we may appear to be.
+Sin entered our hearts a long time ago and its stain is an inescapable part of our DNA – no matter how fresh and beautiful we may want to appear.
 Every single one of us wears it.
 We didn’t choose this, but we own it all the same.

 The most beautiful thing about Jesus – this little baby we’re celebrating – is that he DID choose his story.
 There are NO claw marks showing behind him on his roadmap.

 He CHOSE to come walk this sin-filled earth with us.

 He CHOSE the difficult, painful journey he traveled.

 He CHOSE to sacrifice himself in order to wash us clean – to get rid of that ugly stain we all wear – in the only way possible.